nextgeneratio/Python-repo/README.md

 # Python exe
-This is for to devolop a exe file to the system using python
+This is for to devolop a exe file to the system using python.